MOV-AI/flow-initiator/README.md

 # flow-initator
-Flow initiator is the node orchistration tool of the MOV.AI platform.
+Flow initiator is the node orchestration tool of the MOV.AI platform.
-Respnsible for executing the flow by lunching killing and monitoring the nodes for activating and transisining between the Flow states, for fulfilling the flow logic
+Responsible for executing the flow by launching, killing and monitoring the nodes for activating and transitioning between the Flow states, for fulfilling the flow logic

+> Flow initiator now comes with docker client support

 ## Usage

-The Flow initiator is activated with the follwoing command:
+The Flow initiator is activated with the following command:

     python3 -m flow_initiator